CIS565-Fall-2013/Project5-WebGL/README.md

 -------------------------------------------------------------------------------
-Terrain Morphing Plus ISS Orbit Visualizer
+Terrain Morphing Plus ISS Tracker
 --------------------------------------------------------------------------------
 ![Pair of screenshots](screenshots/big_screenshot.png)
 * DISCLAIMER 1: Right now this project is ONLY compatible with Firefox!
 Fixes for Chrome coming soon!